 It's bark to school this September, so here are some top tips to get your pooch in tip-top shape!

-It’s that time of year again, when the kids pick out a pencil case and a shiny pair of shoes, ready for the first day of a new school year.
+The time of year when the kids pick out a pencil case and a shiny pair of shoes, ready for the first day of a new school year.

-But they aren’t the only ones heading back to the classroom this September.
+But they aren’t the only ones heading back to the classroom in September.
 Our pooches have a school of their own to attend.

 At Dog School, they may not be learning grammar or equations.
 But they will be learning essential skills through reward-based training to help them cope with everyday life situations.
 At the same time, the expert coaches support you while you learn how to understand your pup.
 This will help them to pass with flying colours and leave school with top marks.